DOD Overdrive Preamp 250-X

 Description

-This is a real tasty overdrive.
-A solid overdrive and distortion that stands out amongst other Guitar Pedals on the menu.
-DOD make great Guitar Pedals, so If you like overdrive, then a DOD Overdrive Preamp 250-X is the perfect overdrive to order in.
+This tasty Overdrive number is delivered to your pedal board.
+A tasty Overdrive and Distortion that stands out amongst other Overdrive Pedals on the menu.
+DOD make great Overdrive Pedals, so If you like Overdrive and Distortion, then a DOD Overdrive Preamp 250-X is the perfect Overdrive to order in.
 The DOD Overdrive Preamp 250-X is built for guitarists and pedal users who want classic analog tones with modern flexibility.
 Based on a legendary circuit this reissue includes a three-position clipping toggle for versatile overdrive shaping.
 Choose vintage silicon for original-style grit Ge/ASYM for smoother harmonic saturation or a diode-lift mode for clean or edge-of-breakup boosts.
 Powered by the iconic LM741 op-amp it captures the tone that made the original famous.
 True bypass switching ensures a clean signal path when the pedal is off and a bright yellow-green LED gives clear visibility onstage.
 Housed in a lightweight yet rugged aluminium enclosure its made to travel.
 With classic Gain and Level controls this is a no-nonsense pedal that delivers tone shaping where it counts.
 Ideal for players looking to add vintage-style distortion and boost to their rig.

 Brand